-These tasty Oil & Gluten-Free Indian Spiced Potato Cakes are filled with spices, onions, ginger, jalapenos, peas, they are easy to make, oil-free & gluten-free but impossible to resist.
+These tasty Oil & Gluten-Free Indian Spiced Potato Cakes are filled with spices, onions, ginger, jalapenos, peas, they are easy to make, oil-free & gluten-free but totally impossible to resist.

 Do let me know how you found these Oil & Gluten-Free Indian Spiced Potato Cakes if you do try them though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!